How to Start a Small Business 101 — The Ultimate Guide

 However, while this product might draw the customer through the door, it will not, on its own, make your business a success.
 A strong small business has to be resilient to the challenges the world can throw at it, whether that means an economic recession, sudden fluctuations in commodity prices, or problematic suppliers.
 And a big part of resilience comes in the form of diversification.

-One of the core skills of a small business owner, therefore, is the ability to build out a diversified product line that is complementary to the headline product(s).
+One of the core skills needed when starting a small business is the ability to build out a diversified product line that is complementary to the headline product(s).
 It’s hard to imagine a successful business called “Burgers and Scarves,” right?
 As a good rule of thumb, a well-thought-out product line allows for the customer to upsell themselves.
 You want them thinking, “I’m having a burger, y’know what I’m going to have some fries too.”

 A great product line will also reflect a range of price points.
 For a business that is working hard to convey a sophisticated and elite vibe, it might be a useful strategy to set a high minimum price, but for the vast majority of small businesses, your pricing should be guided by one key thought: I want every single person who comes through my door to be able to find something that fits their budget.

 “As a general rule, it is significantly easier to lower prices than to raise them, so start high.
 Competing on price is a race to the bottom that is only ever won by those who can ship the biggest volume.
-The way to win in small business is to compete on value, originality and personality – never on price.” – Jason Richelson, Founder of ShopKeep and Experienced Small Business Owner
+The way to win in small business is to compete on value, originality and personality – never on price.” — ShopKeep Founder

 Choosing Inventory Suppliers and Tracking Performance